DQLean/qqbot/readme.md

 The main function can accept the parameter config.
 The config parameter structure is shown below The main function returns a message reply parameter object, which consists of a test attribute and an action function.
 See the following for the detailed structure
 The main function does not return anything.
 At this time, the main function is used as an action function.
 All message retrieval and reply operations must be manually called by the plug-in.
 The parameters required for the operation are in config
+Finally, you need to use the commonJS export, module.exports=main, export the main function as a module
 #### Usage
 ```javascript
 function main() {